Supreme Court Punts On Partisan Gerrymandering, Leaving Status Quo In Place

 A divided federal court later found that Republicans, using high-speed computer technology along with new voter data, were able to draw new district lines to solidify their control of the Legislature for at least the rest of the decade, if not longer.

 Act II took place in March when the court considered the Democratic gerrymander in Maryland.
-In that case Democrats only needed to move 10,000 people into the sixth district to comply with one person-one vote, but instead they shuffled 360,000 people out and brought 350,000 people in.
-The result was that the district went from 47% Republican and 36% Democratic to exactly the opposite.
+In that case, Democrats needed to move only 10,000 people into the 6th District to comply with one person-one vote, but instead they shuffled 360,000 people out and brought 350,000 people in.
+The result was that the district went from 47 percent Republican and 36 percent Democratic to exactly the opposite.

 The cases differed in a couple of ways: First, the Maryland challengers objected to only one district's design, while the Wisconsin challengers object to the whole state's redistricting.
-That said, drawing new lines for one district, would, of necessity, have ripple effects, changing the lines in others.
+That said, drawing new lines for one district would, of necessity, have ripple effects, changing the lines in others.

 Another difference was the major legal argument.
 The Wisconsin challengers argued that extreme gerrymandering deprived Democratic Party voters of the equal protection of the law guaranteed by the Constitution, while the Maryland challengers contended that the gerrymander there deprived Republicans of their First Amendment rights by making their speech, their votes, less valuable.